Canon 6D Mark II vs Olympus E-M1 II

 Both the 6D Mark II and the E-M1 II are recent models that feature in their makers' current product line-up.
 The E-M1 II replaced the earlier Olympus E-M1, while the 6D Mark II followed on from the Canon 6D.

 Review summary: Canon 6D Mark II vs Olympus E-M1 II

-So how do things add up?
+So what is the bottom line?
 Is the Canon 6D Mark II better than the Olympus E-M1 II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20.2MP) with a 16% higher linear resolution.